Hannah414/Using-C-On-A-Mac/C_Tutorial.md

 Next, we will need to create a function so that C will execute our code. **int main() { }**

-Then , within the curly brackets of the function, we will insert our print command: **printf("Hello World!")**
+Then , within the curly brackets of the function, we will insert our print command: **printf("Hello World!")** and set our return to 0.
+(Again, we will go over *return* later, when we discuss functions)

 # insert picture of code here